-From Akzin’s memorandum we learn something about his efforts behind the scenes to ensure that US Zionists remain an active and influential political player even after Israel has achieved independence.
+From Akzin’s memorandum we learn something about his efforts behind the scenes to ensure that US Zionists remain an active and influential political player even after Israel achieved independence.
 In tandem he also worked to draw attention to the tremendous contribution by US Jews, especially American Zionists, to the cause of a Jewish state.
 A few months after Israel was founded, Akzin published an op-ed titled “Prelude to the Jewish State,” in which he stressed the contribution of US Zionists to the creation of the State of Israel.
-In his view, the mobilization of US Jewry for the cause of the Jewish state was particularly important because in the past a significant portion of American Jewish elites had objected to Jewish statehood – thus posing substantive difficulties for the Zionist movement.
+In his view, the mobilization of US Jewry for the cause of the Jewish state was particularly important, because in the past a significant portion of American Jewish elites had objected to Jewish statehood – thus posing substantive difficulties for the Zionist movement.
 Akzin explained to his readers that World War ii and the Holocaust had profoundly altered the American Jewish community, which then mobilized itself economically and politically for the cause of Jewish statehood.
 He wrote,

 The main theatre of the struggle for Jewish Statehood was necessarily Palestine itself.
 It was Palestine Jewry that bore the brunt of the fight both before and after the declaration of Israel’s independence.
 But a fateful part in the political development leading to the emergence of the Jewish State was played by the Jews of America who, in the years of the Second World War, grew increasingly aware of their new responsibilities.